SFTtech/openage/doc/nyan/api_reference/reference_aux.md

     priority   = 0
 ```

-Resets the animation of the specified ability by removing the current animation override.
+Resets the animation of the specified ability to the animation defined in the `Animated` property by removing the current animation override.

 ## aux.attribute.Attribute